Data Sources & Verification

 Official Pilgrimage Associations

-Route geometry, stage definitions, and waypoint sequences are derived from official association publications: the Pilgrim Reception Office (Oficina del Peregrino) in Santiago for Camino routes; the Kumano Hongu Taisha and Wakayama tourism bureau for Kumano Kodo; and the Shikoku Pilgrimage Executive Committee for the 88-temple circuit.
+Route geometry, stage definitions, and waypoint sequences are derived from official association publications: the Pilgrim Reception Office (Oficina del Peregrino) in Santiago for Camino routes; the Kumano Hongu Taisha and Wakayama tourism bureau for Kumano Kodo; the Shikoku Pilgrimage Executive Committee for the 88-temple circuit; and official Saigoku 33 temple and Japan Heritage sources for Saigoku materials.

 Kumano Travel — Kumano Kodo Lodging